PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_biochemistry.md

 ![image-center](../assets/images/chemotaxis_tutorial7.png){: .align-center}

-In other words, the BNG simulation is confirming that an increase in attractant reduces the concentration of phosphorylated CheY, and therefore lowers the tumbling frequency.
+In other words, the BNG simulation is confirming that an increase in attractant reduces the concentration of phosphorylated CheY, which therefore lowers the tumbling frequency.

 <!--